Adrian-95/adrian-95.github.io/content/Introducing Past Climate.md

 category: Introduction
 tags: Introduction, Geology, Python

 **Past Climate** is a blog about various geoscience topics, python scripts and tutorials.
 Most topics will explore the proxies and processes that shaped the climate system of the Earth, but other geology-related topics will be adressed as well.
+Relevant news and articles may also be discussed.

 *The beggining is the most important part of the work - Plato*